Corruption in Venezuela: Marcos Pérez Jiménez (1952–1958)

 Marcos Pérez Jiménez seized power through a coup in 1952 and declared himself provisional president until being formally elected in 1953.
 The government's National Security (Seguridad Nacional, secret police) was extremely repressive against critics of the regime and ruthlessly hunted down and imprisoned those who opposed the dictatorship.
 In 1957 during the time of reelection, voters had only the choice between voting "yes" or "no" to another term for Jiménez.
 Pérez Jiménez won by a large margin, though by numerous accounts the count was blatantly rigged.

 On 23 January 1958, a coup d'état was performed against Pérez Jiménez.
 Pérez Jiménez, fleeing from Miraflores Palace, went to La Carlota Airport to seek exile in the Dominican Republic.
 While rushing out of Venezuela, Pérez Jiménez left $2 million in a suitcase on the runway of La Carlota Airport.

-Jaime Lusinchi (1984–1989)
+Democracy (1958–1999)

+During the first administration of Carlos Andrés Pérez from 1974 to 1979, the 1973 oil crisis caused petroleum profits to be at record highs.
+His government substantially increased debt, nationalized the oil industry into PDVSA, as well as the iron industry, created new state-owned companies, nationalized the central bank and replaced its board with cabinet members, eliminating the bank's independence as a result.
+The result of these policies was a system of patrimonialism and increased government corruption.
+In 1980, the Venezuelan Congress found Carlos Andrés politically responsible for the overprice in the purchase of the ship Sierra Nevada, but acquitted him of administrative and moral responsibility.

-During the presidency from 1984–1989 of Jaime Lusinchi, US$36 billion were misused by the foreign exchange program RECADI, according to the Cato Institute.
+During the presidency of Jaime Lusinchi, US$36 billion was misused by the foreign exchange program RECADI, according to the Cato Institute.
+Arrest warrants were issued against five businessmen for false imports into Venezuela as part of the exchange program, of which Chinese businessman Ho Fuk Wing was imprisoned for three years before being sentenced and detained for an additional four months.